-- 1. Improve the management of CWD-affected wild cervid populations.
-For the purpose of this priority, management means effectively controlling CWD in affected cervid populations by implementing or improving upon current guidance, such as the Association of Fish and Wildlife Agencies (AFWA) Best Management Practices.
-Examples of activities that may be included under this priority are: disease detection, investigation, and response; the development and use of novel CWD tests in wild cervids, epidemiology and risk analysis; wild cervid movement monitoring and control (traceability); identification and investigation of treatment options for CWD; wild cervid population management; sample collection training programs for sample collectors; surveillance of CWD in wild cervids; prevention of CWD in wild cervids; or test result reporting to APHIS. - 2.
+Improve the management of CWD-affected wild cervid populations.
+For the purpose of this priority, management means effectively controlling CWD in affected cervid populations or preventing the introduction or spread of CWD from affected or endemic populations to nonaffected wild cervid populations by implementing or improving upon current guidance, such as the Association of Fish and Wildlife Agencies (AFWA) Best Management Practices.

+Examples of activities that may be included under this priority are: detection and prevention of CWD in wild cervid populations not currently affected with CWD; increasing capacity and reporting for CWD testing in wild cervids; increase disease detection, investigation, and/or response; the development and use of novel CWD tests in wild cervids; epidemiology and risk analysis; wild cervid movement monitoring and control (traceability); identification and investigation of treatment options for CWD; wild cervid population management; sample collection training programs for personnel collecting samples; surveillance of CWD in wild cervids; prevention of CWD in wild cervid populations currently affected with CWD; or test result reporting to APHIS.

 Improve the management of wild cervid CWD-affected areas.
 For the purpose of this priority, management means managing the environment to effectively control CWD in wild cervid affected areas (CWD endemic areas) to control or prevent the spread of CWD by implementing or improving upon current guidance, such as the AFWA Best Management Practices.

-Examples of activities that may be included under this priority are: the development and use of novel CWD tests for environmental testing; environmental decontamination; environmental testing; wild cervid carcass and waste management; identification and investigation of treatment options for CWD; or, investigating the role of scavengers or predators in CWD transmission to or within wild cervid populations or managing these risks. - 3.
-Conduct research on amplification assays in wild cervids.
-Amplification assays are test methods that identify CWD by amplifying small amount of prion protein to levels that are detectable [i.e. Protein Misfolding Cyclic Amplification (PMCA), real-time quaking induced conversion (RT-QuIC), etc.].
+Examples of activities that may be included under this priority are: development and use of novel CWD tests for environmental testing; environmental decontamination; wild cervid carcass and waste management; identification and investigation of treatment options for CWD; or investigating the role of scavengers or predators in CWD transmission to or within wild cervid populations and/or managing these risks.

+3. Conduct research on amplification assays in wild cervids and other new test methods.
+Amplification assays are test methods that identify CWD by amplifying small amount of prion protein to levels that are detectable [e.g., Protein Misfolding Cyclic Amplification (PMCA), real-time quaking induced conversion (RT-QuIC)].
 Specifically, this funding opportunity is interested in novel proposals which further the use of amplification assays as diagnostic or environmental tests.

+5 Applied CWD research attempts to find practical solutions to solve a specific problem(s) such as the ability to detect, prevent, or manage CWD.

+Examples of activities that may be included under this priority are: development of new amplification assays or the expanded use of amplification assays for novel sample types and applications.

+4. Development and/or application of predictive genetics for wild cervids.
+Research to support the use of genetics to determine and understand the susceptibility of wild cervids to CWD on the landscape.
+Current and ongoing research supports the use of whole genome predictive genetics to determine the susceptibility of cervids to CWD, which may provide the foundation for a genomics based CWD control or eradication program in the future.

-Examples of activities that may also be included under this priority: are the development of new amplification assays or the expanded use of amplification assays for novel samples types and applications. - 4.
-Develop whole genome predictive genetics for wild cervids.2 Research to support the use of whole genome predictive genetics to determine and understand the susceptibility of wild cervids to CWD on the landscape. - 5.
-Develop and/or deliver educational outreach materials or programs to wild cervid stakeholders.
-For purposes of this priority, educational outreach means the methods, processes, or actions that provide education and facilitate learning of critical knowledge necessary to control and/or prevent CWD and its spread in wild cervids to various cervid populations, including the study of human dimensions on CWD prevention and control.
+Examples of activities that may be included under this priority are: evaluation of predictive genetics in wild cervids affected with CWD or located in CWD endemic areas to prevent or reduce the incidence of CWD.

+5. Develop and/or deliver educational outreach materials or programs to wild cervid stakeholders or Tribal entities.
+For purposes of this priority, educational outreach means the methods, processes, or actions that provide education and facilitate learning of critical knowledge necessary to control and/or prevent CWD and it's spread in wild cervids, including the study of human dimensions on CWD prevention and control.
 Behavioral messaging research may also be included as part of an outreach program.